syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/readme.md

   - **Memory Overhead**: Storing many experts requires more memory, though sparsity mitigates runtime costs.
   - **Interpretability Challenges**: It's harder to understand why a specific expert was chosen.

-MoE has become prevalent in advanced LLMs since around 2023, with models like Mistral's Mixtral, Google's Switch Transformers, and xAI's Grok-1 adopting it.
-By 2025, most frontier models (e.g., those from OpenAI, Anthropic, and Meta) incorporate MoE variants for better parameter efficiency in the race toward AGI-scale systems.
+MoE has become prevalent in advanced LLMs since around 2023, with models like Mistral's Mixtral, Google's Switch Transformers, and xAI's Grok-1 adopting it. **By 2025, most frontier models (e.g., those from OpenAI, Google, Anthropic, and xAI) incorporate MoE variants for better parameter efficiency in the race toward AGI-scale systems.**

 ### How Does MoE Change Prompt Engineering?